bmdavis419/river/README.md

 >;
 ```

-- `RiverClientCallerChunkType<T>` takes in a client caller and returns the full chunk type for that agent
+- takes in a client caller and returns the full chunk type for that agent

 ```ts
 type AiSdkAgentChunk = RiverClientCallerChunkType<typeof riverClient.exampleAiSdkAgent>;
 ```

-- `RiverClientCallerInputType<T>` takes in a client caller and returns the full input type for that agent
+- takes in a client caller and returns the full input type for that agent

 ```ts
 type AiSdkAgentInputType = RiverClientCallerInputType<typeof riverClient.exampleAiSdkAgent>;